eltimster/eacl2017-easl/index.md

 This workshop is intended to foster greater cross-disciplinary collaboration between the fields of computational linguistics, machine learning, sociolinguistics, and psycholinguistics, with the aim of improving machine comprehension of evaluative, affective and subjective text.
 We are also interested in non-trivial EAS text applications which go beyond the mere identification of evaluative, emotive, subjective cue phrases to underlying causative events/reasons/arguments which give rise to these emotions/feelings/beliefs/subjective opinions.
 We also welcome non-trivial benchmarks for comparing machine comprehension of EAS aspects with human understanding.

-Topics of interest include but are not limited to the following:

-* richer/deeper linguistic representations of aspects of EAS
-* understanding of cognitive processing of EAS language
-* extra-linguistic aspects of EAS language
-* socio-cultural aspects of EAS language
-* psycholinguistic aspects of EAS text analysis
-* interpretability of deep learning-based EAS analysis systems
-* identifying origins/dynamic contexts/causative events/reasons in EAS text analysis (including the fields of stance detection, subjective judgements/beliefs detection, argumentation in both emotive and evaluative texts).

 {% include topics.md %}